m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_Arduino_MacOS.md

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_arduino_m5core/mac/macOS_security_and_privacy_02.png">

-?> **If you want to read more the permission about the CP2104 USB driver, visit the below link please.** https://developer.apple.com/library/archive/technotes/tn2459/\_index.html
+?> **If you want to read more the permission about the CP2104 USB driver, visit the following link please.** https://developer.apple.com/library/archive/technotes/tn2459/\_index.html